 Every move you make MEANS ALL THE THINGS

 Wet your bed?
 Slow to talk?
 Late bloomer?
 Cough once?
 Depending on the parent you run the risk of seeing 17 specialists and being hypnotized while inhaling essential oils.
 (Again; guilty here!)
-Usually, we just changed the sheets or whatever and moved on.
-But in our google obsessed culture our poor kids are being analyzed and treated like some bizarre science experiment.
+Back in my day we just changed the sheets or whatever and moved on.
+But in our google obsessed culture, our poor kids are being analyzed and treated like some bizarre science experiment.
 And some parents take it a little too far.
 Imagine how you would feel if your mom was manically googling ‘ normal first period age’ while asking to check your underwear or whatever.
 That would SUCK.

 This goes without saying though that if you think something is off WITHOUT Dr. Google chiming in to convince you… trust your gut.
 Most of you reading this were raised before instant internet access was a thing and we’re all ok, right?
 Well, we were… before instant internet access.